The constant pain and reduced mobility or dexterity that many people with arthritis experience can be unbearable and frustrating.

 This helps to determine the correct technique and the pressure to apply.
-While the patient should direct the level of stress, it is helpful to keep in mind that research has shown that applying moderate pressure, as opposed to light pressure, can lead to better results for the patient—patients with arthritis.
+While the patient should direct the pressure level, it is helpful to keep in mind that research has shown that applying moderate pressure, as opposed to light pressure, can lead to better results for the patient—patients with arthritis.

 What can you do between massage sessions?

-What you do after a massage can be just as important as the message itself.
+What you do after a massage can be as important as the massage itself.

-If you have an acute attack, such as gout, rest is essential, combined with the preferred form of pain relief medication, whether prescribed or over-the-counter.
+If you have an acute attack, such as gout, rest is essential, combined with the preferred pain relief medication, whether prescribed or over-the-counter.

 Aspirin should be avoided, as it can increase uric acid levels, potentially worsening gout symptoms.
 While gout is not always caused by lifestyle factors, cutting back on red meat, asparagus, lentils, sardines, and poultry can help prevent future attacks.